emqx/emqx-docs/en_US/deploy/dirs.md

 The directories are all created at installation time.

-Except for `etc`, `data`, `log`, `plugins`, all other directories are static and rarely have to be changed before an upgrade.
+Except for `data`, `log`, `plugins`, all other directories are static and rarely have to be changed before an upgrade.

 :::: tip Tip
 The `data` directory is recommended to be mounted on a high-performance hard drive.
 ::::

-## etc: config files
+## etc: static config files

-EMQX only reads the files in this directory.
+Files in this directory are read-only.

 * `emqx.conf`: the bootstrapping config file for EMQX
 * `vm.args`: The boot arguments for Erlang virtual machine
 * `certs/`: X.509 keys are certificate files for EMQX SSL listeners or SSL clients when integrating with external systems. e.g., HTTPS client for webhooks

-## data: database and files
+## data: database and config

 This directory is for EMQX to persist its state.
 Please make sure EMQX has read/write permissions for all files in this directory.

 :::: tip Tip
-In EMQX documents, this directory is often referred to as `data_dir`.
+In EMQX documentation, this directory is often referred to as `data_dir`.
 ::::

 A list of the subdirectories